 The Autopsy Service will honor any limitations placed on the autopsy.
 The family should consider what questions they have regarding the death of their loved one to determine what, if any, restrictions should be placed on the autopsy.
 If the family wants to know the cause of death, it is best to not place any limitations on the autopsy to afford us the best opportunity to determine the cause of death.

 Statement 6 on the autopsy consent form reads: “I understand that I may place some limitations on both the retention of organs and the extent of the autopsy.
 I understand that any limitations may compromise the diagnostic value of the autopsy or may limit the usefulness of the autopsy for education, quality improvement or research purposes.”
-This statement allows the family the opportunity to either grant permission for a complete autopsy, with removal, examination, and retention of material as the pathologists deem proper for the purposes listed in the consent, or to place restrictions on retention of organs or extent of the autopsy.
+This statement means the family may either 1) grant permission for a complete autopsy, with removal, examination, and retention of material as the pathologists deem proper for the purposes listed in the consent, or 2) place restrictions on retention of organs or extent of the autopsy.
 Please note that a complete autopsy will not interfere with any funeral arrangements.

 Please call the Autopsy Service if you have any questions regarding placing limitations on the autopsy.